bmf87/aws/README.md

-# ebsModify
+# aws
-Python code to safely convert EBS volumes from gp2 to gp3
+Python code to perform help actions in AWS